Frequently Asked Questions

 What are the adoption fees?

-Puppies and dogs over 85lbs are $500.
-Puppies over 8 months and dogs under 85lbs are $400.
+Puppies and dogs over 100lbs are $750.
+Dogs over 8 months and dogs under 100lbs are $650.
+Some dogs may have an additional training fee, and include access to our training program.
 The adoption fee helps to cover the cost of the dog’s basic vetting.
 We rely on donations from our wonderful supporters to cover any additional or emergency vetting costs.
 Our rescue is 100% non-profit, and these adoption fees are non-negotiable.

 What breed is the dog?